 CONTEXTUALIZATION

-With the enactment of the new Forest Code (Act Nº 12,651/2012), the CAR was instituted as a nationwide public electronic registration that is mandatory for all rural properties, aimed at integrating environmental information on rural properties and bailments (temporarily-owned land), building a database for environmental and economic control, monitoring, planning, as well as combating deforestation.
+Created with the enactment of the new Forest Code (Law No. 12,651/2012), the Rural Environmental Registry (CAR) was established as a national, mandatory public electronic registry for all rural properties, with the purpose of integrating environmental information from rural properties and landholdings.
+It serves as a database for environmental control, monitoring, and planning, as well as for economic planning and combating deforestation.

 THE PROJECT